What is endometriosis?

 Gonadotrophin-releasing hormone (GnRH) analogues

-GnRH analogues are synthetic hormones which work to cause a temporary menopause, by decreasing the production of oestrogen in the ovaries and therefore shrinking endometrial tissue as a result.
+GnRH analogues are synthetic hormones which work to cause a temporary menopause, by decreasing the production of oestrogen from the ovaries and therefore shrinking endometrial tissue as a result.

 According to reports, this treatment reduces pain in over 80% of women, including those with severe pain.